Updated: Aug 21

-In one of last weeks’ prayer reports (join the report, here!), I sent a request calling for the abolition of Bill S-233.
+In one of last weeks’ prayer reports, I sent a request calling for the abolition of Bill S-233.
 Believe it or not, I received heavy flak in response.

 Arguments against my prayer predominately admonished my refusal to "look at the present situation of seniors."
 The messages I received usually went something like this:

 “You should support Bill S-233 because it will help many seniors who can’t pay their rent and are impoverished.”

 But is that actually true?
 Will Bill S-233 actually aid those toiling in poverty?
 One is initially inclined to say, “Of course!
 They get a basic income!”
 But upon further inspection of the bill and what it demands, perhaps not.